ewhite1999/recipes/README.md

 ## Overview
 This was created as a christmas gift for my girlfriend.
 It is a few vegiteraian recipes which are easy to make.
 It was designed to be viewed on mobile (specifically Chrome, Andrioid) but it does include some styling for desktop.

+Each page is generated using JavaScript, with the content coming from a JSON file.

 [Live Site](https://ewhite1999.github.io/recipes/)

 ## Screenshot